 For wheelchair dogs the problem can be even worse, especially for extremely active pets.
 Dragging paws can lead to painful wounds that worsen the more your dog walks and drags their feet.
 Additionally, your dogs toe nails can crack and break open as well.
 Having your pet wear dog shoes will lessen the occurrence of scraping injuries and prevent them in the future.
 Wearing pet boots gives your dog’s wounds time to heal.

 Tip: Is your wheelchair dog scraping the top of their feet?
 Flip the All-Weather Boot upside down with the rubber sole on top to protect the top of their paws from injury!

 Whether dealing with a permanent disability or temporary injury on a pet’s foot or leg, pet boots can be an important part of the healing process.
 Open wounds need to be kept clean and protected at all times.
-Wearing a boot over your dog’s bandaged limb will keep the bandage clean and dry, while also prevented your pet from digging at the bandage or licking their wound.
+Wearing a boot over your dog’s leg prevents your pet from digging at or licking their wound.

 Boots Provide Additional Leg Support

 The All-Weather Boots feature bootstraps that wrap around your pet’s leg.
 Providing additional light support around the leg joint as well as the surrounding leg muscles.
 This increased leg support is beneficial for dogs recovering from a lower leg injury or during physical therapy.